ferama/rospo/README.md

 This command will run an embedded sshd server on your wsl instance and reverse proxy its port to the `remote_ssh_server`

-The only assumption here is that you have access to `remote_ssh_server` using ssh keys.
+The only assumption here is that you have access to `remote_ssh_server`.
 The command will open a socket (on port 2222 by default) into `remote_ssh_server` that you can use to log back to WSL using a standard ssh client with a command like:

 ```
 $ ssh -p 2222 localhost
 ```

-Or even better (why not!) with rospo you can reverse forward a powershell.
+Or even better (why not!) with rospo you can reverse proxy a powershell.
 Using rospo for windows:
 ```
 rospo.exe revshell remote_ssh_server